Chart Color Schemes

 Cobar's population is slightly younger than the national pattern

-Cobar's median age is 35 years, which is significantly below the Rest of NSW average of 43 years and somewhat younger than the Australian median of 38 years.
-The 25-34 cohort is notably over-represented in Cobar at 14.5%, compared to the Rest of NSW average, while the 65-74 year-olds are under-represented at 9.4%.
-According to the 2021 Census, the 0-4 age group has grown from 7.2% to 8.1% of Cobar's population, while the 55-64 cohort has declined from 13.0% to 10.5%, and the 45-54 group has dropped from 10.6% to 9.2%.
-Demographic modeling suggests that by 2041, Cobar's age profile will evolve significantly.
-The 85+ cohort is projected to show the strongest growth at 33%, adding 28 residents to reach 114.
-This demographic aging continues as residents aged 65 and older represent 100% of anticipated population growth.
+Cobar's median age is 35 years, which is significantly lower than the Regional NSW average of 43 and slightly younger than the Australian median of 38.
+The 25-34 cohort in Cobar is notably over-represented at 14.6%, while the 65-74 year-olds are under-represented at 9.4%.
+According to the 2021 Census, the 0-4 age group has increased from 7.2% to 8.1% of Cobar's population.
+Conversely, the 55-64 cohort has declined from 13.0% to 10.5%, and the 45-54 cohort has dropped from 10.6% to 9.3%.
+Demographic modeling suggests that by 2041, Cobar's age profile will change significantly.
+The 85+ cohort is projected to grow by 34%, adding 29 residents to reach 115.
+All growth in the population is anticipated to come from residents aged 65 and older.
 Conversely, population declines are projected for the 0-4 and 45-54 cohorts.